 You'll also be violating your status if you lie or give false information to USCIS or are convicted of a crime of violence.

 Unfortunately, one violation tends to cause another.
 For example, if your expected completion date as shown on your Form I-20 passes and you don't notice, and you continue working at your on-campus job, you will technically be working without authorization—on top of having overstayed your student status.
 In fact, any employment becomes unauthorized as soon as you fall out of student status.
 This compounding of violations can create problems because different violations can have different legal consequences.

 One positive bit of news: Staying beyond the expiration date shown on your original F-1 visa is not a status violation.
 Your student visa, unlike your I-20, is mainly an entry document.
 So the expiration date there shows the last date you can use it to enter the United States, not the date by which you have to leave the United States.
 But if you do leave the United States with an expired visa, you will have to renew the visa at a U.S. consulate before returning.

 When in doubt about whether something you are planning to do will be a violation of your visa or student status, talk to your school's DSO.
 It is especially important to talk issues over with the DSO before you take action, because once you have violated your status, the DSO must report you to USCIS.

 USCIS does not expect you to drag yourself to school if you come down with a serious illness or become pregnant.
-If this happens, talk to your DSO so that he or she understands the situation and doesn't report your absence from school to USCIS.
+If something of a medical nature happens, talk to your DSO so that they understand the situation and don't report your absence from school to USCIS.